-As of December 31, 2017, we had five employees of which four are in Europe and one is in the U.S. One employee holds an M.D. and a Ph.D. degree.
-Two of our employees are represented by a labor union while none of our employees are covered under a collective bargaining agreement.
+As of December 31, 2018, we had five employees of which four are in Europe and one is in the U.S. One employee holds an M.D. and a Ph.D. degree.
+One of our employees is represented by a labor union while none of our employees are covered under a collective bargaining agreement.
 We consider our relations with our employees to be good.
-As a result of entering into the License Agreement, we effected an organizational realignment to reduce personnel in mid-year 2017.